MU-Smart/ClassyGlass/README.md

 # ClassyGlass Dataset

 The **ClassyGlass Dataset** contains multimodal time-series data collected from wearable smart glasses used by real participants.
-The dataset includes synchronized measurements from multiple onboard sensors, including an accelerometer, gyroscope, magnetometer, and pressure sensor.
+The dataset includes measurements from multiple onboard sensors, including an accelerometer, gyroscope, magnetometer, and pressure sensor.
 The data are organized by subject and recording session to support reproducible research and machine learning workflows.

 ## Index